 Below are the main field trips for the geography courses.
 Remember they can vary from year to year according to circumstances and new opportunities.
 Some optional modules also involve local excursions.

-The Year 1 five-day field trip usually takes you to the Eden Project in Cornwall.
+The Year 1 four-day field trip currently takes you to Weymouth, Dorset.
 Staff will introduce you to the geographical setting and to the physical and human landscape.
-Here you will learn about the relationships between society and the environment and consider the ways in which local communities draw on the region's natural capital as a key source for economic development
+Here you will learn about the relationships between society and the environment and consider the ways in which we collect and analyse data to understand social and environmental issues.

-In Year 3 students have had the chance to explore development issues in an international context; however we are currently focusing on a UK-based destination at Level 6.
-Here students engage with local authorities and development agencies, NGOs, members of the business community and local people to explore some key development challenges in this context.
+In Year 3, students have had the chance to explore development issues in an international context.
+We are currently focusing on Malta, although previously we have focussed on Morocco and on South Africa.
+Students engage with local authorities and development agencies, NGOs, members of the business community and local people to explore key development challenges in this context.

 There is a wide range of facilities for practical work at our Penrhyn Road campus, where this course is based.
 You will have access to a modern environment with the latest equipment, including: